apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/default.md

 the optional group that represents the [everyone] principal, which is marked by the reserved principal name and by definition has all other principals as members.

-This special group always contains all Authorizable as member and cannot be edited with user management API.
+This special group always contains all users/groups as member and cannot be edited with user management API.
 As of OAK this fact is consistently reflected in all group membership related methods.
 See also [Principal Management](../principal.html).